joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/strings/lesson-notes/README2.md

 You are near the end of your time in a bootcamp and soon you'll be tasked with learning things on your own.
 Hopefully, by now you feel confident in knowing how you learn to code.
 So feel free to work on any of the following, according to how you learn best.

-- My favorite code-along tutorial, that'll start you learning regular expressions from the beginning:
+- Here is a good code-along tutorial, that'll start you learning regular expressions from the beginning:
   - [regexone](https://regexone.com/)
 - Try your hand at some code golf on these simple examples